 Other impacts of dyslexia in kids at school include:

-One of the biggest impacts of dyslexia in kids is decreased confidence.
-Due to their difficulty with reading, writing, and spelling, kids with dyslexia may feel like they’re not as smart as their classmates.
-This can lead to decreased confidence and self-esteem.
+Due to their difficulty with reading, writing, and spelling, kids with dyslexia may feel like they’re not as smart as their peers.
+They may feel overwhelmed and discouraged, which can lead to decreased confidence and self-esteem.

 Another way that dyslexia can affect kids is by enhancing anxiety.
-Children with dyslexia often approach reading, writing, and spelling in front of their classmates as a huge challenge that they don’t think they can overcome.
-As a result, they become stressed and anxious.
+Kids with dyslexia may feel anxious about reading, writing, and spelling in front of their peers.
+This can lead to increased anxiety and stress levels.

 What are Some Strategies for Helping Kids With Dyslexia?

-There are a number of strategies that can be used to help kids with dyslexia.
-These strategies can be used at home and at school to help kids with dyslexia succeed.
+These strategies can be used at home and at school, with the aid of your child’s teacher or a reading specialist, to help kids with dyslexia succeed.

 Reading Aloud to Them on a Daily Basis

-Reading aloud to a child with dyslexia daily can help them in a number of ways.
-It can improve their reading fluency, comprehension, and vocabulary.
+Reading aloud poems, story books, or nursery rhymes to a child with dyslexia on a daily basis can help them improve their reading fluency, comprehension, and vocabulary.
 Additionally, it can also help them to feel more confident about reading.

 Providing Extra Time

-Kids with dyslexia may need extra time to complete tasks.
-This can be done by providing them with extra time on tests and assignments.
+Kids with dyslexia may need extra time to complete tasks, like tests and assignments.
 Additionally, you can also break tasks down into smaller parts to make them less overwhelming.

 Using Phonetic Spelling When Writing

 When writing, kids with dyslexia can use phonetic spelling.
 This can help them to spell words correctly and improve their writing skills.
-After all, kids with dyslexia find it overwhelming if they have to worry about spelling and grammar at the same time.
+Teach them common words or short small words so it’s easier for them.